oxyg3nium/oxyg3nium/.autodoc/docs/markdown/util/src/main/scala/org/alephium/util/Env.md

 - This code is released under the GNU Lesser General Public License, version 3 or later.

 3. How can a developer use this code in their project?
-- A developer can import the `org.alephium.util.Env` object and use the `currentEnv` or `resolve` methods to determine the current environment or resolve a specific environment, respectively.
+- A developer can import the `org.oxyg3nium.util.Env` object and use the `currentEnv` or `resolve` methods to determine the current environment or resolve a specific environment, respectively.
 They can also use the `forProd` method to execute a block of code only if the current environment is production.